one-pace/one-pace-wiki/style-guide.md

 - Elbaf
 - Fishman Island (Ryugu Kingdom)
 - Foosha Village
-- Kano Kingdom (Can also be just Kano)
+- Kano Country (Can also be just Kano)
 - Loguetown (pun on prologue and epilogue)
 - Mariejois
 - Sakura Kingdom